 Children who have goals – whether sporting, academic, or even personal ones – will do better in life.
 With this in mind, teaching children the necessity of goal setting and how to actually go about it is important.

 Here are four steps to get started on setting goals for your children

-1. Help them agree their goals.
-Remember is must be SMART (Specific Measurable Achievable Realistic and Time-bound.
+1. Help them agree on their goals.
+Remember it must be SMART (Specific Measurable Achievable Realistic and Time-bound.
 Remember to write down all goals.